 Your fire risk assessment can be undertaken by a responsible person in your building, or you can opt to hire a professional to do the job.
 If you choose to nominate someone in your building, you need to ensure that they do the job properly, as cutting corners can endanger lives.
 It can also mean that if there were a fire due to negligence or another avoidable reason, then you yourselves could be held accountable.

 If, on the other hand, you choose to hire a professional, this ensures that everything is properly carried out and done so to the best standard.
-This is often the safer option and advisable for larger buildings, an office with many employees or any site which is complex.
+This is often the safer option and advisable for all properties, from larger buildings, offices with many employees, and sites which are complex to smaller buildings with less occupants.
 This means that fire risks are dealt with, kept to a minimum and the correct procedures are carried out, as these assessors are professionally trained.

 How Often Should Your Building Be Assessed?